AI for hyper personalization: 4 steps to upgrade your customer journey

 Conclusion

 AI–based tools have real and efficient applications throughout the retail customer experience.
-From homepage recommendations to ChatGPT-run bots, digital avatars, and gamified mobile apps, there are opportunities to personalize every step of the customer journey.
-While this article looked at opportunities to invest in AI tools for e-commerce customers, there are many opportunities for connected technologies to optimize supply chain operations and in-store experiences.
+From homepage recommendations to ChatGPT-run bots, digital avatars, and gamified mobile apps, there are opportunities for hyper personalization at every step of the customer journey.